Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

 Grammar | Content is not clearly defined and is based on traditional French grammar. | The new French grammar is presented in a clear and detailed sequence and supports learning a new language. |

-In the updated draft K to 6 French immersion language arts and literature from May 2022, students explore interdependent organizing ideas that develop essential content for communicating, learning, reflecting and making connections with others.
-(Note: Examples are loose translations that capture the meaning of the original French text rather than word-for-word translations.)
+In new K to 6 French immersion language arts and literature curriculum, students will explore content that develops essential skills for communicating, learning, reflecting and making connections with others.

 Stay informed about K to 6 renewal and feedback opportunities.